ghall89/portfolio/README.md

 A website to display some of my best work, tell the world a little bit about myself, and provide a means of contact.

 The website itself is built with the UIKit framework to create a fully responsive layout, and provide standard UI elements.
+In addition, the home page is dynamically generated using the handlebars engine mainly as a demonstration of my knowledge of deploying a Node app, but  also to make it easier to implement some ideas I have down the road.

 The contact form logic is written in JavaScript, and used the EmailJS API as well as uses UIKit's notification library to provide on-screen user feedback.